DjangoGirls/tutorial/deploy/README.md

     $ heroku open

 As you can see, there is an error.
-Heroku created a new database for us and it's empty.
+Heroku created a new database for us but it's empty.
 We also need to sync it:

     $ heroku run python manage.py syncdb

 You should now be able to see your website in a browser!
 Congrats :)!